Star Wars: Squadrons is out now

 Player reviews on Steam are ‘Mixed’ right now, with a lot of positive pew-pewing but some complaints from serious simsters that its support for flight sticks and throttles sucks, as well as goggheads griping that the VR mode does not support VR motion controllers.

-Made by EA’s Motive studio, Star Wars: Squadrons is out now on Steam and Origin for £35/€40/$40.
+Made by EA’s Motive studio, Star Wars: Squadrons is out now on Steam, Origin, and the Epic Games Store for £35/€40/$40.
 Cheaper than your usual new EA games, that.